 Alternatively, cyclists can bike into the park along the Park Road.
 Gravel or mountain bikes are best for the 92-mile gravel road.
-Note: The closure of the Denali Park Road at Mile 43 is expected to remain in place through summer 2024
+Note: The closure of the Denali Park Road at Mile 43 is expected to remain in place through the summer of 2024

 The Denali National Park Visitors Center is free and open to all visitors.
 It’s also worth visiting the National Park kennels for a free Sled Dog Demonstration.
 You can meet the dogs and learn about the history of mushing in the park at 10 am, 2 pm, and 4 pm daily.

 There are numerous hiking opportunities near the entrance of the Park and others deeper into the Park.
 See Hiking in Denali National Park for more details.

 Here are some recommended Denali Itineraries I wrote about in another article.

 E-bike is another excellent way to see the Denali Area.
 Chain Lynx Bike Shop rents e-bikes from their location at Denali Hostel & Cabins.
 There are two directions to ride.
 Head north towards Denali National Park and the Park Road.
 Or go south to the Denali Highway.
 If you are taking the bus tour inside the national park, I would recommend riding south to the Denali Highway.
 Rentals start at $70 / four hours.